taurus-org/taurus/doc/source/users/scan.rst

 #.
 If motors do not maintain a constant velocity along the path of their
    movement, the trajectories followed when using more than one motor may not be linear.
 #.
-While in step scans it is possible to scan two pseudomotors that access
+While in step scans it is possible to scan two pseudo-motors that access
-   the same physical motors (e.g. the *gap* and *offset* of a slit, being both pseudomotors accessing the same physical motors attached to each blade of the slit), in a continuous scan the motions cannot be decoupled in a synchronized way.
+   the same physical motors (e.g. the *gap* and *offset* of a slit, being both pseudo-motors accessing the same physical motors attached to each blade of the slit), in a continuous scan the motions cannot be decoupled in a synchronized way.
 #.
 In order to optimize the acquisition time, Sardana attempts to perform as